mytch444/mmusic-go/README.md

-#mmusic/mmusic
+#mmusic

 Music managment daemon written in go, it uses gstreamer.
+So you will need to get [some bindings](github.com/ziutek/gst) first.

 Try `mmusic -h` for some options.